clburlison/scripts/clburlison_scripts/ADacctChange/README.md

 #Random Notes
 * On 10.7 and 10.9, users are still able to log in via their Cached AD account even when the computer is able to talk with the AD server(s).
-* On 10.10, users are unable to login on the computer via their Cached AD account or new login.
+* On 10.10, users are unable to login on the computer via their Cached AD account or new login once the computer has made contact with the AD server.
+The computer things the new user is already present on the system thanks to the UniqueID from AD but the Cached account will not authenticate with AD.
 * The below commands could be useful in the future and troubleshooting.

 		uniqueIDLocal=`/usr/bin/dscl /Local/Default -read $a UniqueID | awk '{ print $2 }'`